 By designing a client-oriented digital agency business plan, you can align your services with high demand.
 By offering flexible or discounted annual pricing plans for digital marketing agencies, you're in a position to claim a lasting relationship.
 Another way to determine value is to look at the customer's time-to-live value (LTV) or current marketing acquisition cost (COA).
 Charging a flat fee for any project is an easy way to manage a digital marketing agency, especially if you have the skills and resources for a particular service.
 Marketing agencies know that marketing is a long game, so they set the duration of their contracts to maximize the potential for success of their projects.

-There are many ways to approach structuring agency fees, but I'm going to explain the approach that has worked for my digital marketing agency, Salted Stone.
+There are many ways to approach structuring agency fees, but one approach that has worked for many digital marketing agencies is Salted Stone's.
 If you've worked with marketing agencies in the past, you've probably come across several different pricing models.
-You may not see all the line items on the invoice, but either way, you're paying similar amounts, they're simply packaged and marketed differently.
-More importantly, if you want to scale, you can end up raising the prices of digital agencies or switch to a different pricing model.
+You may not see all the line items on the invoice, but either way, you're paying similar amounts - they're simply packaged and marketed differently.
+More importantly, if you want to scale up your business, you can end up raising prices or switch to a different pricing model.